 Frequently Asked Questions (FAQs)

-We see clients face to face in schools / kindergartens in and around Upwey, Belgrave, Tecoma, and Ferntree Gully after recently re-locating to The Hills from inner-Melbourne.
+We see clients face-to-face in schools / kindergartens / homes in and around Upwey, Belgrave, Tecoma, and Ferntree Gully.
 We also offer tele-health services Australia-wide.
 This service can be particularly helpful if you are after a few consultations or parent coaching, or are on a lengthly waitlist with a local OT service and looking for some support in the interum.

 What ages do you work with?

-We offer school and kindergarten-based services for children aged 2 - 11 (or until the end of Year 6), with tele-health sessions for high school aged students up to the age of 18.
+We offer school, home, and kindergarten-based services for children aged 2 - 11 (or until the end of Year 6).
 There is some flexibility around this, and is dependent on the child or young person’s individual needs, preferences, and policies around visitors attending local schools.
 A hybrid model with some face-to-face and some tele-health can also be implemented.

 OT’s support children to participate in their daily 'occupations' to the best of their ability.
 For a child, their 'occupations' refer to play, education, social and leisure activities.
-For a child with ASD this will often mean supporting them with sensory processing difficulties, social skill development, motor skill development, anxiety management, and supporting them / the adults around the child to develop the skills they need to access the curriculum within their educational environment.
+For a child with ASD this may mean supporting them with sensory processing difficulties, forming meaningful relationships, motor skill development, anxiety management, and supporting them / the adults around the child to develop the skills they need to access the curriculum within their educational environment.

 We offer a highly individual approach to working with every child.
 We can begin by looking at your child's developmental history, medical conditions, behaviour, and their coping strategies in their day-to-day life.
 Together we can identify areas of difficulty and set some specific and measurable goals to get started.
 Our therapeutic approach is to first form a positive relationship with the child, and utilise their strengths and interests to engage them in building skills and confidence.